 In the past decade, more than 110,000 hours of technology testing has been completed at the NCCC for NETL, industry partners and developers from the U.S. and six other countries, successfully advancing a wide range of technologies toward commercial scale while improving their performance and reducing cost.
-The evaluation of over 60 technologies has already reduced the projected cost of carbon capture from fossil-fuel power generation by more than one-third.
+The evaluation of over 60 technologies has already reduced the projected cost of carbon capture from fossil-fuel power generation by approximately 40%.
 Further cost reductions are expected as the facility’s new infrastructure tests more carbon capture technologies for natural gas power plants.

 “We are excited to continue our partnership with Southern Company and build on our successes by developing new technologies that further reduce the cost of capturing and reducing carbon dioxide emissions,” NETL Director Brian Anderson said.
 “The NCCC plays an important role in scaling up capture technologies and testing them under real-world conditions.
 Driving down the cost of and scaling up capture technologies will enable our nation to reduce its carbon footprint and produce reliable and affordable energy, ensuring growth and economic prosperity,”